Read all instructions before starting your project.

 12. Retain a few planks in case a repair is ever required.

 13. After every few rows, clean any adhesive accidentally transferred onto the finish surface of flooring planks with mineral spirits while still wet. (see fig. k)

 14. Peel up masking tape within 24 hours of installation. (see fig. l)

 After the floor is cleaned, reinspect the floor for nicks, scratches and planks that may have moved during installation or any other imperfections that need attention.
-In typical climates, floor can accept foot traffic within 8-12 hours.
+In typical climates, floors can accept foot traffic within 8–12 hours.
 Arid climates may require more curing time.

 To protect the completed floor during construction, lay cloth painters tarps over the floor and tape them to the skirting boards.
 Never use plastic or polyethylene to cover the floor since they will trap moisture.
 Covering materials must allow the floor to breathe.